OmegaPointZero/nodechan/README.md

 + Can see all banned IP addresses, and edit/delete bans

 ## Immediate to-do:
-+ Fix the following:
-    + If images are uploaded, server sends response often before they're done being processed, resulting in broken images

 + Front End stuff:
-    + First of all, make sure all of the post/image information renders correctly
+    + Flesh out how the posts render when "update" button is hit (its missing elements)
+    + Make bottom border of previous last post red until user scrolls to bottom of page
+    + Realign the way post information is rendered and aligned
-    + Second, run tests of posts of various lengths render properly
+    + Run tests of posts of various lengths render properly
-    + Figure out how to make posts appear aligned *properly*
     + MAKE EVERYTHING RESPONSIVE AND LOOK GOOD ON MOBILE, that needs a lot of work

 ## To Implement:
 1. User-facing front end: